siouan/frontend-gradle-plugin/README.md

 This plugin integrates frontend build tasks into a Gradle build.
 It is inspired by the [frontend-maven-plugin][frontend-maven-plugin].

 Detailed changes for each release are documented in the [release notes][release-notes].
+The project uses [semantic versioning][semantic-versioning] for its releases.

 ## Summary